VitaCheung/HospitalProject3/README.md

 - 1-M relationship to Departments enitity
 - Views (List, Details, Update, Add, Delete)
 ### Services - by Michelle Parlevliet
 - Full CRUD
 - 1-M relationship to Programs entity
 - Views (List, Details, Update, Add, Delete)
 ### Appointments - by
 ### Patients - by
 ### Careers - by Tin Wai Cheung
+- Full CRUD and views
+- Administrator functionality (Only Admin can update and delete)
+- List Careers for department (M-1 relationship)
 ### Volunteers - by Tin Wai Cheung
+- Full CRUD and views
+- Role-based authorization (Guest can only view his/her record details, Admin can create, update and delete all records)
+- List Volunteers for program (M-1 relationship)
 ### Donations - by
 ### FAQ - by